kryclopz-development/Guilded-Prefix-Package/README.md

 ## Configuration

-All the Configuration of the Bot is located within the .env file, place your credentials and preferations in the quotations.
+All the Configuration of the Bot is located within the ".env.example" file, place your credentials and preferations in the quotations, then rename the file to just ".env".

 **Getting Bot Token**